xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 **Prerequisite**: This guide assumes your app already supports non-transaction Open Frames.
 If necessary, see [Protocol compatibility](https://xmtp.org/docs/build/frames#protocol-compatibility) to set this up first.
 :::

+In this guide, we will walk through the process of supporting transactional Open Frames in your application using XMTP.
+Each section provides step-by-step instructions to integrate these functionality.

+### Sections covered:

+1. **How to render a transactional Open Frame**: Learn the steps to display transactional frames within your application.
+2. **Security considerations for transactional frames**: Understand the security measures needed when dealing with transactional frames.
+3. **Building a transactional frame**: Implement the method to construct and manage transactional frames.

+---

 ## Determine if an Open Frame is transactional

 Frame transactions are triggered using button-click events.